Stenstromen/flowerapi/README.md

 ## Nice to Have
 * Input validation for HTTP POST (Schema)
 * Implement HTTP DELETE for deletion of stuff from DB
-* Implement HTTP PATCH for selective DB changes
+* Implement HTTP PATCH for partial DB changes
-* Implement HTTP PUT for uploading stuff to assets/img
+* Implement HTTP PUT for full DB change